alstampe/Capstone---NLP-project/README.md

 #### Book files

-All .txt files in the book library that forms the project corpus
+All .txt files in the book library that forms the project corpus NB:They are referred to as having .rtf names in the report, the corresponding code will have to be adjusted, or use the code version written for .txt filenames

 42 books
 1 document for test purposes